UoB-HPC/ipu-hpc-cookbook/using-inline-assembly/README.md

 __builtin_ipu_urand64
 ```

-we see that there is already an intrinsic function for the code we're about to write (invoking the `urand32` instruction).
+We see that there is already an intrinsic function for the code we're about to write (invoking the `urand32` instruction).
 (_Note: in SDK v1.4 the `__builtin_ipu_urand32()` instrinsic actually returns an incorrect `float` - it should be using
 a subsequent `f32sufromui` operation to convert correctly to `float`.
-This is fixed in SDK v2+).
+This is fixed in SDK v2+_).

-Make sure you've read the Poplar Vertex Assembly Programming guide, and have access to the Tile Worker ISA (which explains
-the instructions that are availbale.)
-We can't give you access to the ISA -- please ask your Graphcore support engineer
-for access.

-You can also trawl the Poplibs source code on GitHub for ideas.

 ### Using inline IPU assembly in a C++ vertex
 So now that the "don't do this unless you need to" warnings are out of the way, let's write some inline assembly.